The Bridge Center relies on paid and volunteer staff to support all of its programs and operations.

 • Assist as a back-up person with therapeutic riding and hippotherapy lessons as needed.

 • Oversee barn volunteers assisting with horse care and farm maintenance.

 Education and Experience

-- Possession of a motor vehicle operator's license
+• Possession of a motor vehicle operator's license, and have reliable transportation.

 The information presented indicates the general nature and level of work expected of employees in this classification.
 It is not designed to contain, or to be interpreted as a comprehensive inventory of all duties, responsibilities, qualifications and objectives required of employees assigned to this job.